-It may be tempting to read Klein simply as a case about the pardon power, holding that Congress may not impair the full effect of a presidential pardon any more than it may restrict the President's other exclusive powers.
-See, e.g., Zivotofsky v.
-Kerry, 135 S. Ct.
-2076 (2015) (holding that Congress may not impair the President's exclusive power to recognize foreign nations).
-But Chief Justice Chase plainly raised the pardon issue only after identifying a standalone violation of Article III: Having found that the statute "passed the limit which separates the legislative from the judicial power," he observed that "[t]he rule prescribed is also liable to just exception as impairing the effect of a pardon."
-Klein, 80 U.S. (13 Wall.) at 147 (emphasis added); see also Bank Markazi, 136 S. Ct. at 1334 n.2 (Roberts, C.J., dissenting) (describing "Klein's unmistakable indication that the impairment of the pardon power was an alternative ground for its holding. secondary to its Article III concerns"); Caminker, supra note 2, at 533 (observing that "the structure and language of the Court's opinion make clear that the two separation of powers principles discussed in Klein operate in the disjunctive").
+But Chief Justice Chase plainly raised the pardon issue in Klein only after identifying a standalone violation of Article III: Having found that the statute "passed the limit which separates the legislative from the judicial power," he observed that "[t]he rule prescribed is also liable to just exception as impairing the effect of a pardon."
+Klein, 80 U.S. (13 Wall.) at 147 (emphasis added); see also Bank Markazi, 136 S. Ct. at 1334 n.2 (Roberts, C.J., dissenting) (describing "Klein's unmistakable indication that the impairment of the pardon power was an alternative ground for its holding, secondary to its Article III concerns"); Caminker, supra note 3, at 533 (observing that "the structure and language of the Court's opinion make clear that the two separation of powers principles discussed in Klein operate in the disjunctive").

-As Bank Markazi instructs, see 136 S. Ct. at 1325-26, Klein's language about "prescrib[ing] rules of decision" must be read in concert with numerous subsequent decisions holding that Congress may amend the law governing pending litigation, and that courts must ordinarily give such amendments retroactive effect if Congress so intends.5
+Indeed, as Bank Markazi instructs, see 136 S. Ct. at 1325-26 (internal quotation marks omitted), Klein's language about "prescrib[ing] rules of decision" must be read in concert with numerous subsequent decisions holding that Congress may amend the law governing pending litigation, and that courts must ordinarily give such amendments retroactive effect if Congress so intends.
+See, e.g., Landgraf v.
+USI Film Prods., 511 U.S. 244, 272-73 (1994); see also Plaut v.
+Spendthrift Farm, Inc., 514 U.S. 211, 226 (1995) ("When a new law makes clear that it is retroactive, an appellate court must apply that law in reviewing judgments still on appeal that were rendered before the law was enacted, and must alter the outcome accordingly.").

 Klein itself recognized as much by distinguishing Pennsylvania v.
-Wheeling & Belmont Bridge Co., 59 U.S. (18 How.)
+Wheeling & Belmont Bridge Co., 59

+U.S. (18 How.)
 421 (1856).
 In May of 1852, the Court had held that the Wheeling Bridge was an impediment to navigation and ordered it removed.
+See Pennsylvania v.
+Wheeling & Belmont Bridge Co., 54 U.S. (13 How.)
+518 (1852).
 In August of the same year, however, Congress passed an act declaring that the bridge (as well as another bridge in Ohio) was a lawful structure and designating both as federal post roads.
 In the wake of this new statute, the Court acknowledged that its prior decree could no longer be executed, and it rejected any argument that the new law interfered with the judicial power.
-See id. at 431-32, 435- $36.^6$
+See 59 U.S. (18 How.) at 431-32, 435-36.6